• About

 Barry Schwartz, Peter J. Richerson, Benjamin E. Berkman, Jens Frankenreiter, David Hagmann, Derek M. Isaacowitz, Thorsten Pachur, Lael J. Schooler, and Peter Wehling

-In: Deliberate Ignorance: Choosing Not to Know, edited by R. Hertwig and C. Engel.
+In: Deliberate Ignorance: Choosing Not to Know, edited by Ralph Hertwig and Christoph Engel.
 Strüngmann Forum Reports, vol. 29, J. R. Lupp, series editor.
 Cambridge, MA.

 (PDF) (Book)

-Heated discourse over controversial topics can harm relationships while failing to change minds.
-In four pre-registered experiments (N = 3,707) we tested a brief intervention to mitigate the interpersonal costs of disagreement and increase the likelihood of future conversations around vaccine hesitancy.
-Specifically, we randomly assigned vaccine-supportive participants to training in signaling receptiveness to a vaccine-hesitant person’s views.
-Across three studies, participants who were trained to signal receptiveness were seen as more reasonable and more trustworthy than those writing in their natural tone.
-Notably, the trained participants also evaluated their untrained counterpart more favorably.
-Participants trained to signal receptiveness were as persuasive as control participants who were instructed to be as persuasive as possible, and their counterparts reported being more interested in learning their views on other topics.
+Heated exchanges over controversial topics can harm relationships while failing to change minds.
+Across five pre-registered experiments (N = 3,963), we tested a brief intervention to mitigate the interpersonal costs of disagreement and increase the likelihood of future conversations around vaccine hesitancy.
+Vaccine-supportive participants randomly assigned to training in conversational receptiveness were seen as more reasonable and more trustworthy than those writing in their natural tone, and evaluated their (untrained) counterpart more favorably.
+They were as persuasive as those who were incentivized to be persuasive only, and their counterparts were more interested in learning their views on other topics.
 Finally, receiving training in conversational receptiveness and learning that one’s counterpart was similarly trained increased participants’ willingness to discuss vaccines by 50%.
+We discuss the implications of these findings in the context of the many goals individuals pursue in contentious conversations and the outcomes conflict scholars should consider in future research.

 Persuasion with Motivated Beliefs